 Our analysis suggests 35-55% of existing petrotechnical skills are close to the skills needed not only for the energy transition, but also for new digital operations.
 Reskilling can fill the gaps.

-Applied intelligence adds greater accuracy, speed and scale
+Artificial intelligence adds greater accuracy, speed and scale

 As energy companies incorporate machine intelligence and automation into their operating models, machines will handle some of the more repetitive tasks previously done by humans, enabling leadership teams to point their workforces toward more intellectually fulfilling and sustainable roles.
-Applied intelligence will help them do so more accurately, rapidly and at a scale previously not possible.
+Artificial intelligence will help them do so more accurately, rapidly and at a scale previously not possible.

 Based on robust skill proximity analytics, existing O&G workers have clear career pathways to new, more sustainable roles so they can thrive beyond the energy transition.
 Organizations who understand emerging roles, articulate opportunities to their workforce and support workers’ reskilling throughout are more likely to retain and attract the talent needed to succeed.